-This page, which is the start of a new home page that I hope to add to, describes a few of the projects I am currently working on, some related to physics and some related to other topics.
+This page describes a few of the projects I am currently working on, some related to physics and some related to other topics.
 Of course, everything is related to physics.
 The photo of me was taken in 2012.
 I have not much changed.

 The last time I taught a course for the Physics Board (now the Physics Department) was in 2003.
 I still miss the experience.

 Here is a link to the text of an oral history, originally recorded in 1994 when I officially retired, and edited (with additions) in 2004.
-In it are descriptive words about the wonderfully yeasty early years of the UCSC campus, along with descriptions of the development of the research here on chaos and nonlinear dynamics.
+In it I describe the wonderfully yeasty early years of the UCSC campus, along with descriptions of the development of the research here on chaos and nonlinear dynamics.

 In 1972, Bill Burke, a Professor of Physics and Astrophysics here, whose primary research interest was in the field of General Relativity, had some ideas for simplifying and clarifying the presentation of the Special Theory of Relativity in our introductory courses.
 He wrote up a set of notes, which he called a Special Relativity Primer.
 In subsequent years I collaborated with Bill in expanding his initial draft and making some figures for it, and several of us who were involved in teaching introductory physics courses then used the Primer as a text.
 It turned out to be an effective way to introduce special relativity, not only to beginning physics students, but to more advanced students as well.
 Bill unfortunately died in an auto accident in Utah in the summer of 1996.

 Many years ago, when I became interested in the mysteries of nonlinear dynamics and deterministic chaos, I decided to write a program to display the Lorenz Attractor.
 The brown image shows a typical plot produced by the program.
-Click on the image to enlarge it, and to learn more about the Lorenz Attractor and to download the program that displays it.
+Click on the image to enlarge it, and to learn more about the Lorenz Attractor and to download the C++ program that displays it.
 It's a marvelously interactive program.
 I urge you to play with it.

 In 1963, Ed Lorenz wrote what is believed to be the most often cited paper in the chaos literature.
 It is entitled Deterministic Nonperiodic Flow.
 In it, he solves a set of three first-order coupled nonlinear differential equations—a simplification of the Navier-Stokes equations.
 These equations describe the flow patterns in a layer of fluid of uniform depth that is heated from below and cooled at the top, with a constant temperature difference between the bottom and the top of the layer.

-Lorenz was a meteorologist, thinking that such a layer might be a simple model for a layer of the Earth's atmosphere, so the behavior of the solutions might shed some light on how predictable the weather might be.
+Lorenz was a meteorologist, thinking that such a layer might be a simple model for a layer of the Earth's atmosphere, so the behavior of the solutions might shed some light on how predictable our weather might be.
 He was right.
 Our weather is still not predictable for more than a week or two in advance.

 Here is a start of what will eventually be a collection of songs, including It's Gravity with a Capital G (including a video) and E-lec-a-tri-ci-ty and-a Mag-a-ne-ti-sm m m m (also with a video), along with a couple of non-physics related songs called Dancing on the Brink of the World (also known as The River Song), and one version of a song we often produce as a birthday gift.
 There are two or three more physics-related songs I would like to add to the list.

 If you have comments or questions about anything on this website, feel free to write to me by clicking here.